 Then Moses and Aaron went to Pharaoh and told him that the Lord, the God of Israel, wanted him to let his people go, so that they could hold a festival for him in the wilderness.
 The God of the Hebrews had met them and wanted them to make a three-day journey into the wilderness to offer sacrifices to the Lord their God, or he would strike them with plagues or with the sword, see it explained at

-time 9:55–11:03 in DAVID GUZIK SERMON ON EXODUS 5 I AM Confronts Evil.
+time 9:55–11:03 in DAVID GUZIK SERMON ON EXODUS 5 I AM Confronts Evil

 But Pharaoh replied that he didn't know the Lord, and he didn't let them do it.
 The same day Pharaoh ordered the slave drivers and overseers in charge of the people to no longer supply them with straw to make bricks, they had to go and gather their own straw.
 But he still required that they make the same number of bricks as before.
 They should make work harder for the people.
 And Pharaoh’s slave drivers beat the Israelite overseers whom they had appointed.
 Then the Israelite overseers went and appealed with Pharaoh about this, but he didn't change his mind.
 Realizing that they had a problem, the Israelite overseers told Moses and Aaron that they wanted God to judge them for this.
 Moses turned to the Lord and asked him why he had brought this trouble upon this people, why he had sent him, and why he hadn't rescued his people?
 (Exo 5:1–23).